 Nothing.
 The change in premium class will automatically appear on your vehicle registration renewal notice effective from 1 July 2020 or your account if you pay by direct debit.

-If you own a private passenger vehicle, using the lowest annual premium offered as at 25 February 2020 as an indication, the CTP premium will move from $201.03 to $296.77.
+If you own a private passenger vehicle, based on the lowest available annual premium for policies effective from 1 July 2020, the CTP premium will move from $201.03 to $295.40.

-If you own a goods carrying: heavy vehicle and are entitled to an input tax credit, using the lowest annual premiums offered as at 17 February 2020 as an indication, the CTP premium will move from $1,325.44 to $1,752.76.
+If you own a goods carrying: heavy vehicle and are entitled to an input tax credit, based on the lowest available annual premium for policies effective from 1 July 2020, the CTP premium will move from $1,325.44 to $1,793.12.

 South Australia’s CTP Scheme operates with a community rating model.
 This means owners of a particular class of vehicle all pay the same premium based on the claims experience of that class, regardless of individual driver history or driving patterns.